 Cost: ranges between 150-550CNY per session depending on the package; enquire to confirm

 The HSK is a test but it’s not the be-all and end-all.
 If you’re relaxed, you will be far more likely to do well, and if you fail, you can always retake the test after more study.

 One of the best ways to help yourself relax is to make sure you get plenty of sleep the night before, eat a good breakfast, arrive at the test center at least half an hour before the test, and make sure you have done enough exercise to let you know what to expect.
 Being familiar with the structure, timing, and content of the test will help to put you at ease.

 Also, drink enough water before and during your test to stay hydrated, so you won’t feel weary and lose your concentration.

 The HSK is the world’s most popular Chinese proficiency test.
 Any non-native Chinese speakers can take the HSK test if they’re interested in assessing their knowledge of Mandarin.
 An HSK certificate can be a great boost to your academic and career potential.

-It’s easy to take the HSK test in Shenzhen with 4 authorized test centers in the city and 14 test dates a year.
-You can choose to take an HSK test from 6 existing levels (HSK1, 2, 3, 4, 5, 6) and 2 formats (internet-based, paper-based), and can take the test as many times as you want to.
-The HSK certificate is valid for a lifetime (if you’re taking the HSK as part of a school application, then the scores are valid for two years).
+It’s easy to take the HSK test in Shenzhen with 4 authorized test centers in the city and 11 test dates a year.
+You can choose to take an HSK test from 6 existing levels (HSK 1, 2, 3, 4, 5, 6) and 2 formats (internet-based, paper-based), and can take the test as many times as you want.
+The HSK certificate is valid for good (if you’re taking the HSK as part of a school application, then the scores are valid for two years).

-To pass the HSK, you need to accurately determine your level, take some practice tests, make a study plan, stick to it, study hard, relax on the test day and let your instincts flow.
-If needed, you can take an HSK preparation course in Shenzhen to help you crush the exam.
+To pass the HSK, you need to accurately determine your level, take some mock tests, make a study plan, stick to it, study hard, relax on the test day and let your instincts flow.
+If needed, you can take an HSK preparation course in Shenzhen or hire a Chinese tutor to help you crush the exam.